Executive Clemency Office

 - No one can petition within one (1) year of their projected released date (PRD).

-- No one can petition who has a new criminal convictions within the past one (1) year of incarceration.
+- Applicants cannot have any new criminal convictions within the past one (1) year of incarceration.

 - If denied, Class A and B1 felons must wait a minimum of five (5) years to reapply.